-As reported last year, in 2009, the Town of Jaffrey contracted with CODE RED, an emergency communication system, which provides timely information in the event of an emergency to your home and/or cell phone.
+As reported during the last couple of years, the Town of Jaffrey contracted with CODE RED, an emergency communication system, which provides timely information in the event of an emergency (including water emergencies) to your home and/or cell phone.
 We encourage all customers to sign up for this service by visiting the Town website (www.townofjaffrey.com).